 EPCC offers a suite of two linked Masters programmes.
 Our programmes in High Performance Computing, and High Performance Computing with Data Science are available both on-campus (full-time and part-time) and online (part-time intermittent).

-A word from the Director of Teaching, Dr David Henty
+A word from EPCC's MSc Programmes Director (On-Campus), Dr David Henty

-In this video, our Programme Director David Henty describes our programmes.
+In this video David Henty gives an introduction to studying with EPCC.
 You can read more about the details of the programme below and find out more about why EPCC is a great place to study.

 High Performance Computing

 High Performance Computing (MSc, PGDip) · On-Campus · 1 year Full Time / 2-3 years Part Time

 High Performance Computing (MSc, PGDip, PGCert, PGProfDev) · Online · 3-6 years Part Time Intermittent

 High Performance Computing (HPC) is the use of powerful processors, networks and parallel supercomputers to tackle problems that are very computationally- or data-intensive.
 The same HPC techniques can be used to program the world’s largest supercomputers containing hundreds of thousands of processors or to exploit the full potential of a multi-core laptop.